bgronas/test666/content/post/2023-04-18/index.md

 - Prevents misrepresentation of results with reports, views, and dashboards

-So, is this the best we’ve got.
-Maybe, let’s see what the “Business Hours” does
+Let’s see what the “Business Hours” does

 # Policies with a Business Hours Schedule

 Business hours schedule are based on policies, different objects can have different business hours.
 Maybe we like the thought of collecting metrics for the purpose of doing troubleshooting.

 - The capacity charts will be based on business hours, meaning it Affects calculation of capacity analysis and projections.
 - The capacity forecast for the object will be based on the *business hours* and not for the full 24 hours.